 Some practitioners have suggested avoiding nuts, seeds, popcorn, corn, and other high-residue foods on the theory that they may lodge within a diverticulum or abrade the mucosa and cause inflammation or bleeding.
 This idea has had little objective support.
 In the Health Professionals Follow-up Study including 47,228 men aged 40-75 years, nut and popcorn consumption was inversely associated with the risk of diverticulitis.
 That is, nut and popcorn consumption is associated with reduced risk.

 The following factors have been associated with a reduced risk of diverticular disease in epidemiologic studies:

 A high-fiber diet.
 Fiber-poor diets may play a role in diverticular formation.
 Fiber may protect against colonic perforation by increasing stool bulk and water content, resulting in a decreased fecal transit time and reduction of colonic segmentation pressures.
 Moreover, fiber beneficially alters the gut microbiome and reduces inflammation.

 Individuals eating generous amounts of insoluble fiber (e.g., wheat bran, legumes, fruit skin, nuts, seeds) have roughly a 40% lower risk of symptomatic diverticular disease, compared with those consuming little dietary fiber.
-Data from the Million Women Study supports the high-fiber hypothesis and found that fiber from fruits and grains is especially protective.
-Not all evidence has been supportive; 2 small cross sectional studies , failed to detect a benefit of high-fiber diets.
+Data from the Million Women Study support the high-fiber hypothesis and found that fiber from fruits and grains is especially protective.

 Determining the exact role of fiber in diverticulosis development and treatment requires more research, but recommending a high-fiber diet remains prudent.